JavaScript

 Fetch Account Details

-Once the wallet is connected, you can retrieve details about the user's account.
+Once the wallet is connected, you can retrieve user account details.

 Advanced Features